 Australian Collaboration with eROSITA_DE

-We would like to draw your attention to the renewed partnership between the Australian astronomers, represented by the AAL (Australian Astronomy Limited) and the German eROSITA Consortium (eROSITA_DE), which will provide exciting new opportunities for multi-wavelength astronomy projects across the southern sky.
+The renewed partnership between the Australian astronomers, represented by the AAL (Australian Astronomy Limited) and the German eROSITA Consortium (eROSITA_DE) will provide exciting new opportunities for multi-wavelength astronomy projects across the southern sky.

 Following on the footsteps of our cooperation with the CAASTRO Consortium, a new MoU between AAL and eROSITA_DE has been signed, an agreement that covers all astronomers at Australian Institutions.

-With the successful launch of eROSITA onboard the SRG satellite on July 13, 2019, we are now looking forward to the first Calibration and Performance Verification observations until the end of November, with the eROSITA all-sky survey planned to start soon after that.
+With the successful launch of eROSITA onboard the SRG satellite on July 13, 2019, we have now completed the first Calibration and Performance Verification observations, with the first eROSITA all-sky survey that started on Dec 8, 2019.

-The proposal template can be downloaded from this link.
+The proposal template can be downloaded from here.

 Approved eRosita_DE PV observations